 Bone-In BBQ Restaurant to open at Bull Street development

 BullStreet, at 181 acres, is considered the largest land deal in Columbia history.
-Master developer Hughes Development Corp. of Greenville plans a 20-year build-out of the campus, which began with the construction of the mostly public $37 million Spirit Communications Park, home to the minor league base Columbia Fireflies, and the adjacent First Base Building, a four-story office and retail building.
+Master developer Hughes Development Corp. of Greenville plans a 20-year build-out of the campus, which began with the construction of the mostly public $37 million Spirit Communications Park and the adjacent First Base Building, a four-story office and retail building.

 Bone-In is the first retail establishment on the campus (outside of the stadium) since a huge 30-acre shopping village was announced for the property.
 The shopping village has not materialized.

 Hughes Development president Robert Hughes said Hall is making sure the restaurant is humming smoothly before the baseball crowds descend.